OOP in Practice

 }

-virtual ~Shape() = default; might seem unremarkable, but forgetting virtual has serious consequences—when holding a Circle through a unique_ptr<Shape>, destruction goes through Shape's destructor.
-If it isn't virtual, the derived class destructor will never be called, leading to an immediate resource leak.
-This is a non-negotiable baseline requirement for polymorphic class hierarchies.
+};virtual ~Shape() looks insignificant, but forgetting to write it has serious consequences—when holding a Shape via unique_ptr<Shape>, the destructor used is Shape's destructor.
+If it isn't virtual, the derived class's destructor will never be called, and a resource leak is imminent.
+This is a baseline requirement for polymorphic class hierarchies, with no exceptions.

 With the base class set up, we now implement the concrete shapes.
-Each one uses override to mark virtual function overrides—this isn't optional decoration.
-If you misspell the signature (for example, typing arae instead of area), without override the compiler will silently create a new virtual function, completely breaking polymorphism without any warning.
-With override, a signature mismatch triggers a compile-time error.
+Each is marked with override for virtual function overrides—this isn't optional decoration.
+If you misspell the signature (e.g., typing area as arae), without override the compiler will silently create a new virtual function, polymorphism will fail directly without any warning.
+With override, a signature mismatch results in a direct compilation error.

 class Circle : public Shape {